Daily Diet and Energy

 Eat regular, complete meals

-Three main meals containing protein, complex carbs, and healthy fats is the most effective structure for most people.
-Each macronutrient plays a role: carbs provide immediate energy, while protein and fats slow it down and make it last.
+Three main meals containing protein, complex carbs, and healthy fats are the most effective structure for most people.
+Each macronutrient plays a role: carbs provide immediate energy, while protein and fats slow it down and prolong it.

 3

-Swap out refined carbs (white bread, pastries, sugary cereals) for whole versions (whole-grain bread, oats, brown rice).
+Replace refined carbs (white bread, pastries, sugary cereals) with whole versions (whole grain bread, oatmeal, brown rice).
 This simple substitution moderates the blood sugar spike and extends energy for 2 to 3 hours.
 The impact on your productivity is immediate.

 4